San Diego County Substance Abuse Treatment

 - Aftercare and recovery support programs and services

-Outpatient drug rehab affords a person the ability to schedule sessions and services at times that can accommodate work and school schedules and leave room for family responsibilities as well.
-These programs may be suited for people who need to continue to attend to daily work, school, and/or family obligations and those who have a strong foundation and support system in place at home.
+San Diego outpatient alcohol and drug rehab programs afford a person the ability to schedule sessions and services at times that can accommodate work and school schedules and leave room for family responsibilities as well.
+These San Diego addiction treatment programs may be suited for people who need to continue to attend to daily work, school, and/or family obligations and those who have a strong foundation and support system in place at home.

 There are also two types of outpatient programs that are more structured than traditional outpatient rehab, offering families and individuals a kind of in-between option.
 For example, a partial hospitalization program (PHP) has a similar structure to that of an inpatient drug rehab program, with intensive programming provided for several hours each day.
 PHPs are commonly used as step-down transitional programs from inpatient drug rehab formats or as a step-up option from traditional outpatient services.